-I re-watched “The Cannonball Run” on a cable movie channel and reviewed it recently and so I decided to grab a look-see on its sequel when it came around the other day on the movie channel grid.
+I re-watched “The Cannonball Run” on a cable movie channel (click here for my review), so I decided to grab a look-see on its sequel when it came around the other day on the movie channel grid.
+Mistake.
 Big mistake.
-While you can always forgive a fun movie such as “The Cannonball Run” for glaring problems in acting, filmmaking or just about anything, there’s absolutely no excuse for the trash that usually follows as a sequel.
-“Cannonball Run II” (they dropped “The” in the title) is simply awful with some huge stars (a nice chunk of the “Rat Pack” including the Chairman of the Board and Shirley MacLane) all of whom should have known better.
-I like Burt, but you’ll need a barf bag to make it through this one.
+You can always forgive a fun movie such as “The Cannonball Run” for glaring problems in acting, filmmaking, or just about anything, because the flick is fun.
+However, there’s absolutely no excuse for the trash that usually follows as a sequel.
+“Cannonball Run II” (they even dropped “The” in the title along with any semblance of fun) is simply awful with some huge stars that includes a nice chunk of the “Rat Pack” – highlighted by the Chairman of the Board and Shirley MacLaine.
+All of them, including Burt, should have known better.
+I like Burt, but you’ll need a barf bag or a lobotomy to make it through this one.

 ‘Cannonball Run II’

 (1984; 108 minutes; rated PG; directed by Hal Needham and starring Burt Reynolds, Dom DeLuise and Dean Martin)

 WOW … SORRY TO SAY, THIS ONE IS JUST PLAIN CRAP

 (NOTE: On May 23, 2018, I expanded this review with additional opinion and trivia, the updating of links and fixing errors such as the names of the actors in the little paragraph above.)